nf-core/gwas/docs/usage.md

 * `singularity`
   * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
   * Pulls software from Docker Hub: [`nfcore/gwas`](https://hub.docker.com/r/nfcore/gwas/)
+* `podman`
+  * A generic configuration profile to be used with [Podman](https://podman.io/)
+  * Pulls software from Docker Hub: [`nfcore/gwas`](https://hub.docker.com/r/nfcore/gwas/)
 * `conda`
-  * Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker or Singularity.
+  * Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity or Podman.
   * A generic configuration profile to be used with [Conda](https://conda.io/docs/)
   * Pulls most software from [Bioconda](https://bioconda.github.io/)
 * `test`